-Data or parameter $EFDIE_t$ Units t-CO2e/MWh Periodicity Continuous measurement, with recording at least every hour, but with the same frequency of $\textbf{PDE}{i,j}$ .
-Description $CO_2$ emission factor of the interconnected grid, for the electricity expected to be displaced by the electricity produced by the project in period $t$ .
+Data or parameter EFDIE t Units t-CO2e/MWh Periodicity Continuous measurement, with recording at least every hour, but with the same frequency of $\mbox{PDE}{i,j}$ Description CO_2 emission factor of the interconnected grid, for the electricity expected to be displaced by the electricity produced by the project in period t .
 Data source a) Data on GHG emissions produced per unit of electricity supplied may be used, provided they are provided by the organization managing the interconnected grid or by the competent energy authority.
+For

-For the project t period, the national emission factor of year t-1 (t minus one) can be applied, because usually the official value of year t is published in the last month of year t + 1 (t plus one). b) The CDM methodology can be used by the project for the calculation of emission factors for power grids or calculated from the ratio of the amount of emissions produced by fuel consumption for electricity supply in the interconnected grid to the total electricity produced, using the Combined Margin Factor tool of the most recent version of the CDM methodological tool.
+Data or parameter EFDIE t the project t period, the national emission factor of year t-1 (t minus one) can be applied, because usually the official value of year t is published in the last month of year t +1 (t plus one). b) The CDM10 methodology can be used by the project for the calculation of emission factors for power grids or calculated from the ratio of the amount of emissions produced by fuel consumption for electricity supply in the interconnected grid to the total electricity produced, using the Combined Margin Factor tool of the most recent version of the CDM methodological tool.

-Data or parameter $FCNIZ{c,t}$ Units Mass unit or fuel volume.
-Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same PDE i,j temporal units.
-Description Consumption of fuel c by each generation unit belonging to the Non-Interconnected Zone in period $\boldsymbol{t}$ of the baseline scenario.
+Data or parameter FCNIZ {c,t} Units Mass unit or fuel volume.
+Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same PDE{i,j} temporal units.
+Description Consumption of fuel c by each generation unit belonging to the Non-Interconnected Zone in period t of the baseline scenario.
 If the fuel is a gas, the volume should be normalized.
+Data source The data must originate from the organization managing the non- interconnected network or the competent energy authority in the NIA.